Park Orchards

-Park Orchards is a suburb of Melbourne, Victoria, Australia, 25 km north-east of the Melbourne Central Business District, located within the City of Manningham and City of Maroondah local government areas.
+Park Orchards is a suburb of Melbourne, Victoria, Australia.
+It is 25 km north-east of the Melbourne Central Business District, located within the City of Manningham and City of Maroondah local government areas.
 At the 2021 census, Park Orchards recorded a population of 3,835.

 Park Orchards is primarily within the City of Manningham, with a small portion (the southern side of Williams road) located within the City of Maroondah.
 The suburb is within a Green Wedge area and is listed in the Australian Heritage Database.